-June existing home sales dropped by 0.6 percent compared to May, and were 2.2 percent lower than June 2017, according to the National Association of Realtors® (NAR) June Existing Home Sales Report, released July 23rd.
-This is the fourth month of year-over-year decreases.
+July existing home sales dropped by 0.7 percent compared to June, and were 1.5 percent lower than July 2017, according to the National Association of Realtors® (NAR) July Existing Home Sales Report, released August 22nd.
+This is the fifth month of year-over-year decreases.

-Days on the market (DOM) were unchanged from May, staying at 26.
-A year ago, homes typically stayed on the market for 28 days, so the sales pace has increased slightly year-over-year.
+Days on the market (DOM) were up slightly from June, moving from 26 to 27, but that’s not much of a difference.
+A year ago, homes typically stayed on the market for 30 days, so the sales pace has increased slightly year-over-year.